-46. Biological samples such as blood, urine, stool and saliva would be collected to evaluate viral shedding on dosing day and day 3 for the first 3 cycles (up to week 8) then only on dosing day 1 for further cycles of GMO administration.
-Samples taken on the dosing day 1 of cycles 4-6 will be taken pre-dose.

-47. Blood samples would be collected by clinical site staff wearing appropriate PPE.
-Staff must ensure that the sample collection area is clean and sterile.

-48. Urine, stool and saliva samples would be self-collected by trial participants within clinical settings during follow-up visits, or at home and returned to the clinical trial site.
-Appropriate instructions and training would be given to trial participants before sample collection.

-49. After collection, clinical site staff may need to process the samples according to the study protocol.
-All sample processing steps would be performed following appropriate safety precautions and in compliance with standard clinical pathology procedures or other relevant guidelines.

-50. Whilst some samples such as whole blood may be analysed at the site of collection, most would be transported to an independent laboratory in Australia or exported in accordance with IATA UN 3373 for analysis.
+- 49. Biological samples such as blood, urine, stool and saliva would be collected to evaluate viral shedding on dosing day and day 3 for all administration cycles.
+Samples taken on the dosing day of cycles 4-6 will be taken pre-dose.
+Some samples taken may contain low levels of the GMO. - 50.
+Blood samples would be collected by clinical site staff wearing appropriate PPE.
+Staff must ensure that the sample collection area is clean and sterile. - 51.
+Urine, stool and saliva samples would be self-collected by trial participants within clinical settings during follow-up visits, or at home and returned to the clinical trial site.
+Appropriate instructions and training would be given to trial participants before sample collection. - 52.
+After collection, clinical site staff may need to process the samples according to the study protocol.
+All sample processing steps would be performed following appropriate safety precautions and in compliance with standard clinical pathology procedures or other relevant guidelines. - 53.
+Whilst some samples such as whole blood may be analysed at the site of collection, most would be transported to an independent laboratory in Australia or exported in accordance with IATA UN 3373 for analysis.